 Fr.
-Nicolas challenged Jesuit institutions to go beyond mere networking and explore deeper ways to collaborate, including sharing knowledge, faculty, and libraries.
+Nicolas challenged Jesuit institutions to go beyond mere networking and explore deeper ways to collaborate, including sharing of knowledge, faculty, and libraries.
 It was at this conference that an agreement was signed between Regis University, Jesuit Commons and Jesuit Refugee Service to deliver higher education to forcibly displaced persons.
-From this emerged Jesuit Commons: Higher Education at the Margins, presently known as Jesuit Worldwide Learning (JWL).
-From its inception, JWL was conceived as a Jesuit educational vehicle to capitalize on its vocation to universality.
+From this emerged Jesuit Commons: Higher Education at the Margins, now Jesuit Worldwide Learning (JWL).
+From its inception, JWL was conceived as a Jesuit educational vehicle to capitalise on its vocation to universality.

-Jesuit Worldwide Learning: Higher Education at the Margins (JWL) is a collaborative global partnership comprised of organizations, institutions, companies and, above all, people, to provide tertiary education to those who would otherwise not have access to higher learning opportunities.
-It draws on the rich and centuries long Jesuit tradition of higher education and through a blended on-site and on-line approach mobilizes the resources of Jesuit and other worldwide networks of educational institutions.
+Jesuit Worldwide Learning: Higher Education at the Margins (JWL) is a collaborative global partnership comprised of organisations, institutions, companies and, above all, people, to provide tertiary education to those who would otherwise not have access to higher learning opportunities.
+It draws on the rich and centuries-long Jesuit tradition of higher education and through a blended on-site and online approach mobilises the resources of Jesuit and other worldwide networks of educational institutions.

-The countries with a low human development Index (UNDP), which is below 0.7 out of 1 are shown in the map presented.
-The people in these many countries are not just suffering from a low per-capita income, from a low life expectancy and from a low average number of years in school.
-But many of these countries do suffer from great political volatility, dictatorship and repression and conflicts.
+The countries with a low human development index (UNDP), which is below 0.7 out of 1 are shown in the map presented.
+The people in these countries are not just suffering from low per-capita income, from low life expectancy and a low average number of years in school.
+Many of them suffer from great political volatility, repression and conflict.

-The strategy of JWL is to make higher education accessible to those who are losing out on it and who have a deep interest and motivation to bring about changes, to transform the world into a more peaceful and humane space.
+WL's strategy is to make higher education accessible to those who are losing out on it and who have a deep interest and motivation to bring about change, to transform the world into a more peaceful and humane space.